 The hen party should take place up to three months before the wedding – this gives time for any bruises to fade if it’s a particularly active hen party, or for people to recover from their hangovers!
 With three months to go, the maid of honour should be thinking about little details to make the hen party extra special.

 The maid of honour can also help with more hands-on wedding tasks: writing or addressing wedding invitations, making DIY confetti cones or assembling homemade favours.
-Be ready to help (with a smile!), as this is all part of the role.
+Organise a DIY craft night complete with their favourite snacks and drinks.

 Once the invitations are out, you might be required to help organise the RSVPs or filter through the menu choices if the bride has a lot to look at.